RUC-MIALAB/PSAIA/README.md

 ## Data

-This program needs pdb-format files of double-chain proteins, you can download them from [RCSB PDB: Homepage](https://www.rcsb.org/).
+This program needs pdb-format files of proteins, you can download them from [RCSB PDB: Homepage](https://www.rcsb.org/).

 ## Requirements